coderefinery/testing/_episodes/02-concepts.md

 ## Test-driven development

-- In **test-driven devlopment**, one writes tests before writing code
+- In **test-driven development**, one writes tests before writing code
 - Very often we know the result that a function is supposed to produce
 - Development cycle (red, green, refactor):
     - Write the test